Coxeter categories and quantum groups: Diagrammatic Lie bialgebras

 \section{Diagrammatic Lie bialgebras}

 In this section, we introduce the notion of a diagrammatic Lie bialgebra $\b$.
-We then show that \DYt modules over $\b$ and its canonical subalgebras give rise to a symmetric \multifibered pre--Coxeter category.
+We then show that \DYt modules over the canonical subalgebras of $\b$ give rise to a symmetric pre--Coxeter category.